 Take a watercolor paper sheet and draw fields (you can make a table, squares, circles, anything) for each color you have in your watercolor set.

 Then paint inside these fields to see how the paint behaves on paper.
 After this is dry, have it as a handy reference when you paint in watercolor.
 It’ll help you a lot in choosing colors.

-You can also try mixing colors and make swatches for this.
+You can also try mixing colors and making swatches for this.
 Now, you have two reference guides to help you choose.
 How amazing is that?